skamithi/NetworkDocopt/README.md

 This bash script will call network-docopt-example with 'options' as the last argument.
 For instance if you type "network-docopt-example show ip <tab><tab>" the bash script will call "network-docopt-example show ip options" which will return "route" and "interface".
 This tells bash what the next options are.

-# Installation
+# Installing the deb
-We have not hosted a .deb for this project yet but you can build a .deb via:
+We have not hosted a .deb for this project yet but we checked a deb into the repo.
+You can install it via ```dpky -i python-network-docopt_1.0-1_all.deb```

+# Building a new deb
+You can build a .deb via:
 ```
 apt-get install python-stdeb python-all build-essential
 python setup.py --command-packages=stdeb.command sdist_dsc bdist_deb